mixpanel/docs/pages/docs/privacy/eu-residency.md

 - [Flutter](/docs/tracking-methods/sdks/flutter#eu-data-residency)

 ## Log in via SSO
-If you want the IdP initiated flow to direct to [eu.mixpanel.com](https://eu.mixpanel.com/), prepend "eu." to your postback URL.
+If you want the IdP-initiated flow to direct to [eu.mixpanel.com](https://eu.mixpanel.com/), prepend "eu." to your postback URL.
 For example, [mixpanel.com/security/login/1](https://mixpanel.com/security/login/1) would need to be changed to [eu.mixpanel.com/security/login/1](https://eu-mixpanel.com/security/login/1).

 ## EU Residency and CDPs

-If you are coming to use Mixpanel from a Customer Data Platform (CDP), we cannot guarantee that data ingestion, processing and storage will always stay within the EU region.
-Please work with your CDP to make sure they are sending your data to the EU endpoint.
+If you are coming to use Mixpanel from a Customer Data Platform (CDP), we cannot guarantee that data ingestion, processing, and storage will always stay within the EU region.
+Please work with your CDP to ensure they are sending your data to the EU endpoint.

 The following diagram shows how Mixpanel's Data Residency works: